shpwrck/rancher-training-material/k3s/script/source.md

 ```

 <!-- Start Script -->
-`k3s` allows you to leverage common SQL datastores instead of the traditional ETCD.
+`k3s` allows you to leverage common seequill datastores instead of the traditional etseedee.
-`k3s` can be configured with a standard directory to automatically install `k8s` workloads when `k3s` is started.
+`k3s` can be configured with a standard directory to automatically install kates workloads when `k3s` is started.
 <!-- End Script -->

 ---